samboy/ndjbdns/README.md

 because it’s important to have a currently maintained version of this DNS server, and no one else is stepping up to the plate to maintain it.

+# Autoconf rant

+The various autoconf files here did not work with the Ubuntu 20.04 default version of autoconf.
+It would appear that autoconf is not very good about keeping compatibility between versions, and the autoconf files were for an older version of autoconf.

+That in mind, I have replaced the autoconf input files with the autoconf-generated files from the (probably) final N-DJBDNS release:
+`configure`, and various `Makefile.in` files.

+These work on Ubuntu 20.04: A git checkout now compiles.

 New-DJBDNS
 ==========